Tuesday, November 6, 2018

 RB: Willy Sagnol (France)

-Willy Sagnol played with St Etienne and Monaco.
-He was better known for his stint with Bayern Munich, winning the Champions' League in 2001.
-He played for the national team from 2000 to 2008.
+Willy Sagnol started with St Etienne and later, played Monaco before going to the Bundesliga.
+He was better known for his stint with Bayern Munich between 2000 and 2009, winning the Champions' League in 2001.
+He played 58 times for the French national team from 2000 to 2008.
 He went to the World Cup Finals in 2006.
 He became the regular stater after Lilian Thuram moved to centre-back.
-He had 58 caps.

 CB: Lucio (Brazil)

 Lucio was the star of Brazil 2002 World Cup winning Team.
-He earned 105 caps for Brazil.
+He earned 105 caps for Brazil between 2000 and 2011.
 He reached the Champions' League final with Bayer Leverkusen in 2002.
 In 2004, he moved to Bayern Munich, where he won one German Cup and three Bundesliga titles.
-He also helped Inter Milan win the 2010 Champions League against his former club Bayern Munich.
+He also helped Inter Milan to win the 2010 Champions League against his former club Bayern Munich.
+He also played for Juventus.

 CB: Samuel Kuffour (Ghana)